Table of Contents

 GVVA or single permit

 Individuals who want to work in the Netherlands should apply for the tewerkstellingsvergunning, or TWV, which combines work and residence permits.
-It includes a Dutch residence permit and proof that the employee is a foreign national with authorization to work in the Netherlands.
+It includes a Dutch residence permit and proof that the employee is a foreign national authorized to work in the Netherlands.

 Highly skilled migrant scheme